Heroes of the Storm is a MOBA created by Blizzard Entertainment

 Compared to the flexibility of an item system, the talent system limits the number of ways you can build a hero.
 The talent system is often structured so that there are 1-2 primary builds which usually focus on empowering one of the heroes basic abilities, and then a handful of niche talents.
 This causes a hero to feel very much the same every time you play it.

 Con Designed around team play (per the MOBA genre)

 Heroes of the Storm has been designed around team play, as the company calls it a Hero Brawler, that focuses more on team fights and working toward objectives as a team.
-As with most team based games, this means that if a player chooses to solo queue, that it may be difficult to play and coordinate with the rest of your team.
+As with most team-based games, this means that if a player chooses to solo queue, that it may be difficult to play and coordinate with the rest of your team.
 The game does provide chat and a ping system similar to other MOBAs.

 Con Slow fights

 Heroes inflict little damage to each other, which has the potential to make fights seem long.
-On top of this when one falls behind many of their skill will become useless making for a fight that one is delegated to a support role, which will also add to the slow feeling of a fight.
+On top of this when one falls behind many of their skills will become useless making for a fight that one is delegated to a support role, which will also add to the slow feeling of a fight.